Cancer and COVID-19 (novel coronavirus)

 - touching something that respiratory droplets have landed on, then touching your eyes, nose or mouth before washing your hands

 COVID-19 is a new disease and we are still learning how else it spreads.
-Recent evidence suggests that someone who is infected but not showing symptoms can spread the virus.
+Someone who is infected but not showing symptoms can spread the virus.
 This includes people who are infected but have not yet developed symptoms (pre-symptomatic) and people who are infected who never develop symptoms (asymptomatic).
+This kind of spread is known to happen among those who are in close contact or are in enclosed or crowded settings.

 - Wash your hands often with soap and water for at least 20 seconds.